What data does Atlan store with the Microsoft Teams integration?

 The Marketplace integration uses Azure Bot Service to receive Teams events and a secure, multi-tenant integration service to route them to the correct Atlan tenant backend.
 Sensitive endpoints aren't publicly exposed, and Azure-to-AWS traffic is over a site-to-site VPN.
 Secrets (including Teams tokens) are kept in AWS Systems Manager Parameter Store.
 The ingress service maps Teams workspace IDs to the corresponding Atlan tenant in a lightweight database.

-The Atlan Assistant app operates at the team (channel) scope only and doesn't support personal chats or DMs.
+The Atlan Assistant app operates at both the team (channel) scope and DMs (personal) scope.
 You can configure multiple standard channels under the integration's Channels section.
 Private or shared channels aren't supported by the Teams app installation flow and error if selected.

 Only Atlan admins can connect the tenant and manage which Teams channels are used for announcements and alerts.
 The Atlan Assistant can then be used within the approved channels by workspace members.
 End users can share Atlan links into Teams, and the bot expands the link with context (title and metadata) without exporting asset data from Atlan beyond that preview.